-Conferencing modality (such as Audio/Video or Application Sharing)
+Conferencing tool such as Audio/Video or Application Sharing

 Another user via a peer-to-peer conversation such as instant messaging or an audio call

-The call detail information collected by Skype for Business Server can be employed for any number of uses, including:
+The basic call detail information collected by Skype for Business Server for each session can be used for:

-Return on Investment (ROI).
-Administrators can compare the usage data collected by Monitoring Server to similar data collected for their previous telephony system in order to show cost savings and help justify the deployment of Skype for Business Server.
+Return on Investment (ROI) analysis.
+Administrators can compare the usage data to similar data collected for their previous telephony system in order to show cost savings and help justify the deployment of Skype for Business Server.

 Device Inventory Management.
-Asset management information helps administrators identify old devices still in use that need to be replaced, as well as identify expensive devices that do not appear to be getting used at all.
+Asset management information helps administrators identify old devices still in use that need to be replaced, and identify expensive devices that are unused or under-used.

 Help Desk.
-Troubleshooting data enables support engineers to determine why a user’s call failed, and to do so without having to collect server or client side logs.
-This information can be readily accessed and understood by support personnel who do not have a deep technical knowledge of Skype for Business and Skype for Business Server 2015.
+Troubleshooting data helps support engineers determine why a user’s call failed, without having to collect server or client side logs.
+This information can be readily accessed and understood by support personnel who do not have a deep technical knowledge of the Skype for Business client and Skype for Business Server 2015.

 System Troubleshooting.
 Enables administrators to detect major issues that might prevent end users from performing basic tasks like joining a conference, establishing a call, or sending an instant message.

-In addition to this basic call information, the Monitoring Server also provides a mechanism that allows SIP endpoints (such as Skype for Business) to provide troubleshooting information that the server would not otherwise have access to:
+Monitoring also provides a mechanism that allows SIP endpoints (such as Skype for Business) to provide troubleshooting information that the administrator would not otherwise have access to:

 Media Metrics that Impact Quality.
-These metrics deal with the actual transmission of the call itself; that is, they provide a sort of travel log as the call journeys across the network.
-These metrics (which include such things as packet loss, jitter, and round trip times) provide information on what happened to the call from the time it left your endpoint to the time it arrived at the other person's endpoint.
+These metrics deal with the actual transmission of the call itself; they provide a sort of travelogue as the call journeys across the network.
+These metrics (which include such things as packet loss, jitter, and round trip times) provide information on what happened to the call from the time it left one person's endpoint to the time it arrived at the other person's endpoint.

 Issues Reported to the End User.
 These metrics include poor quality notifications that Skype for Business presents to end users in cases where they are too far from a microphone, speaking too softly, have a poor network connection, or are experiencing poor quality because another program on the computer is consuming the available resources.